Sports Premium Money Report

 Integrate the disciplines and values of traditional martial arts sports more readily into the school curriculum – providing a focus for pupils who wish to develop as individuals as well as develop skills as part of a team.

 Impact: We have a Judo Club at the school and now have partner schools operating their own club at Ingleton and Bentham.
-We have incorporated Judo into the curriculum with termly sessions that are free to all pupils and set up inter school competitive events of which we are currently School Champions in the Craven Area 2016 and 2017.
-We currently have three North West Area Judo Champions and five members of our school are in the North West Area Squad.
-We had 4 County Champions in 2016 and a British Champion and member of the England Squad Team.
+We have incorporated Judo into the curriculum with sessions that are free to all pupils and set up inter school competitive events of which we are currently School Champions in the Craven Area 2016, 2017, 2018.
+We have had three North West Area Judo Champions and members of our school have gone on to be in the North West Area Squad and one pupil was selected to be in the England National Team England Squad Team.
 Pupils have competed across the country and in Europe (Sweden, Holland, Belgium and Ireland).

 Spend: Approx £1000 per year